 If you’re hibernating and having depressive thoughts along with other symptoms above, the shorter daylight hours may be knocking your biological clock or circadian rhythms out of whack.
 It’s time to start thinking about how to get back on track.

 SAD can happen to anyone, but you’re at higher risk if you live in a colder climate far from the equator.
-Only 1% of people in Florida experience SAD, while 9% of those in Alaska or New England suffer from it.2 Usually SAD first begins in young adults, when someone is between 18 and 30 years old.3 Females get a SAD diagnosis four times more often than men.2
+Only 1% of people in Florida experience SAD, while 9% of those in Alaska or New England suffer from it.2 Usually SAD first begins in young adults between 18 and 30 years old.3 Women are diagnosed with SAD four times more often than men.2

 History is also an important indicator for this seasonal depression.
 If someone in your immediate family experiences these downward patterns, you are more likely to develop SAD yourself.
-Your symptoms may also become worse if you’ve previously had depression or bipolar disorder.
+Your symptoms may also become worse if you have experienced depression or bipolar disorder.
 Production issues with either melatonin or vitamin D could also contribute to symptoms of tiredness or depression.

-Fortunately, it’s not all doom and gloom until spring’s bloom.
-There are effective treatments—often used in a combination method—that can improve SAD symptoms and help you enjoy life again.
-A Teladoc therapist can help you decide which of the following strategies may work best for you:
+Fortunately, it’s not all doom and gloom until spring is in bloom.
+Effective treatments—often used in a combination method—are available that can improve SAD symptoms and help you enjoy life again.
+The U.S. board-licensed therapists of Teladoc can help you decide which of the following strategies may work best for you:

 The most important thing to know if you’re experiencing SAD this season is that we’re here to help.
-Our U.S. board-certified therapists, counselors, and psychiatrists are available through the Web or mobile app.
+Schedule a virtual visit for anytime between 7 a.m. and 9 p.m. local time any day of the week, anywhere you are.
 We always start by listening so that we can understand your difficulties and help you manage them better.
 There’s no reason to put off hope for a better tomorrow: Act now for a brighter day.

 If you are in the United States and think you are having a medical or health emergency, call your healthcare professional, or 911, immediately.